 - Office Buildings With Interior Construction & Parking Structures

-In 1996, Larry Anderson pursued and acquired construction projects in the commercial sector, specifically biopharmaceutical cGMP validated clean room facilities.
+In 1996, ANDERSON pursued and acquired construction projects in the commercial sector, specifically bio-pharmaceutical cGMP validated clean room facilities.
 Clean rooms are contamination-free environments where high-tech manufacturing and assembly take place as one of the many projects.
-The Anderson team of experienced construction managers and engineers address all clean room government standards and client design specifications at the pre-construction stage, ensuring that the FDA compliance regulations are met resulting in a timely, cost effective product.
+The ANDERSON team of experienced construction managers and engineers address all clean room government standards and client design specifications at the pre-construction stage, ensuring that the FDA compliance regulations are met resulting in a timely, cost effective product.

 ANDERSON Construction, Inc. is a construction company that will work closely with the discerning client, assisting in architectural design needs with specific or unusual requirements.
 Because of their experience with many diverse projects, they can resolve issues before they become problems.
 That experience is crucial when design specifications change within the course of the project.
 ANDERSON Construction, Inc. is comprised of talented, highly competent staff capable of anticipating the needs and changes at every step of the construction process.

 Public Facilities is a project specialty that necessitates safety of operations, innovative problem solving, cooperation with other contractors, and site operations.
 The examples cited here are: